-A third country national, often referred to as TCN, is a person who is applying for a visa from within a country that is not their own.
+A Third Country National (TCN), is a person who is applying for a visa from within a country that is not their own.

 For example, a Kenyan working and living in Mexico who is applying for a U.S. visa at the US embassy in Mexico would be referred to as a third country national.